jhendle2/pynall/README.md

-# PyNaLL
+# Lasso
-PyNaLL, or "Python's Not A Layout Language", is a Python based interpreter which allows for rapid prototyping of webpages using a Python styled markdown language.
-PyNaLL supports both frontend development and an automatic connection to a Python backend framework.
+Lasso, (formerly PyNaLL, or "Python's Not A Layout Language"), is a Python based interpreter which allows for rapid prototyping of webpages using a Python styled markdown language.
+Lasso supports both frontend development and an automatic connection to a Python backend framework.